dwslab/jRDF2Vec/README.md

 The number of epochs to use in training.
 - `-port <port_number>` (default: `1808`)<br/>
 The port that shall be used for the server.

+**Advanced Parameters**
+- `-continue <existing_walk_directory>`<br/>
+In some cases, old walks need to be re-used (e.g. if the program was interrupted after 48h).
+With the `-continue` option, the walk generation can be continued; this means that old walks will be re-used and only missing walks are generated.
+This does not work for MID_WALKS (and flavors).
+If you do not need to generate additional walks use `-onlyTraining` instead.

 ### Command-Line Interface (jRDF2Vec CLI) - Additional Services
 Besides generating walks and training embeddings, the CLI offers additional services which are described below.